Anniversary (2025 film): Reception

-Some critics reject the film's deliberate avoidance of political specificity, wishing instead for it to declare itself more openly in 2025's ideological conflict.
-Ross McIndoe from Slant writes that film "strains credulity": "This is an overtly political film that's hesitant to express its own political views."
-The reviewer still praises acting calling Madeline Brewer's acting "delightfully spiky" and Dylan O'Brien's performance "a skin-crawling portrayal, and one with far too many real-life parallels".

-Indiewire review also highlights acting but takes issue with the film's refusal to take a clearer political stance, seeing its dystopian abstraction as incomplete if not evasive: "Taut and well-acted as this queasy little thriller can be, its unflinching tale of corporate authoritarianism is much too streamlined to reflect the emotional truth of watching totalitarianism in motion."

-Pavel Snapkou of Showbiz by PS was more critical, writing that the film “tries to be about everything at once” and lacks a clear stance on its political themes.
-He found it “too self-important and out of touch,” despite praising the Thanksgiving dinner sequence and the cast's performances, ultimately calling Anniversary “a safe and slightly tone-deaf political thriller.”
+Some critics rejected the film's deliberate avoidance of political specificity, wishing instead for it to declare itself more openly in 2025's ideological conflict.
+Ross McIndoe of Slant Magazine wrote that the film "strains credulity", adding: "This is an overtly political film that's hesitant to express its own political views."
+McIndoe still praised the acting, calling Brewer's performance "delightfully spiky" and O'Brien's performance "a skin-crawling portrayal, and one with far too many real-life parallels".
+IndieWires David Ehrlich also highlighted the acting, but took issue with the film's refusal to take a clearer political stance, seeing its dystopian abstraction as incomplete if not evasive, writing: "Taut and well-acted as this queasy little thriller can be, its unflinching tale of corporate authoritarianism is much too streamlined to reflect the emotional truth of watching totalitarianism in motion."
+Pavel Snapkou of Showbiz by PS was more critical, writing that the film "tries to be about everything at once" and lacks a clear stance on its political themes.
+He also found it "too self-important and out of touch," despite praising the Thanksgiving dinner sequence and the cast's performances, ultimately calling the film "a safe and slightly tone-deaf political thriller".